Back to all courses

 Enrichment and Work Experience

-There is the opportunity to complete a one-week work placement in the summer term.
-We regularly have visits from renowned historians, including Michael Wood.
+Students have the opportunity to complete a one-week work placement or live-brief in the Summer term.

 Why choose B6?